KILTprotocol/docs/docs/chain/collator.md

 :::caution

-Don't use this binary for running a collator!
+Don't use this binary for running the collator!

 :::